skyebook/cassandra-opsworks-chef-cookbook/README.md

 ## Recipes

- * I have removed the upstream recipe `cassandra::tarball` and have kept only the installation via `cassandra::datastax`
+ * I have removed the upstream recipe `cassandra-opsworks::tarball` and have kept only the installation via `cassandra-opsworks::datastax`
- * You will want to run `cassandra::opsworks` to have your configuration files copied over, however.
+ * You will want to run `cassandra-opsworks::opsworks` to have your configuration files copied over, however.
- * `cassandra::ephemeral_xfs` Reconfigures your instance store volume (only one for now, /dev/xvdb) as XFS.  **This deletes any data on the volume.**
+ * `cassandra-opsworks::ephemeral_xfs` Reconfigures your instance store volume (only one for now, /dev/xvdb) as XFS.  **This deletes any data on the volume.**

 ## Attributes